After a 4-year break, I am back!

 Reformatting the site layout to accomodate mobile equipment will also be given attention.
 The site continues to use Drupal, because of its need to process lots and lots of data.

 Contributions of Guyana cricket information, or leads to it, would be most welcome.
 Thanks,

-The mission of this website is to inform the world about past and present Guyana cricketers, officials, clubs, organisations, competitions, etc, by collecting and publishing information about cricket in Guyana.
+The mission of this website is to inform the world about past and present Guyana cricket, including its cricketers, officials, clubs, organisations, competitions, etc, by collecting and publishing information about cricket in Guyana.
 All forms of the game, at all levels, are addressed.

-In accomplishing its mission, this website would also help to sustain the high cricket standards in Guyana that make it a primary constituent of the West Indies team, by examining the factors contributing to successes and failures in Guyana cricket.
-Outstanding cricketers are also honoured with special pages, tributes, etc, though no indivual is idolised.
+Through pursuing this mission, this website helps to sustain the high cricket standards in Guyana that make it a primary constituent of the West Indies team, by building pride in past successes and recording failures for examination.
+Outstanding cricketers are honoured with special pages, tributes, etc, though no indivual is idolised.

 The forms of cricket covered include traditional (hardball) cricket and softball (including tapeball).
 Guyana-cricket.com has maintained a special relationship with the Guyana Floodlights Softball Cricket Association.

 Guyana has produced world class cricketers, such as Shiv Chanderpaul and Clive Lloyd, with local and regional resources only.
 The sustained production of top class players would be helped by a better understanding of contributing factors.
 This website believes that the information it contains will help with this.

 The information on this site should also help to better understand the administrative crises that Guyana cricket undergoes from time to time.

 This website covers Guyana softball cricket, because of its social and cultural significance.
 Guyana softball, with its underarm bowling, is a unique form of cricket.
 Played with a rubber ball, its low potential for injuries makes specialised equipment unnecessary.
 Its enormous following in Guyana is testimony to the Guyanese passion for the game.